elliotk/gcd-project/CodeBook.md

 The feature names were transformed (or, cleaned) as follows:

-All parenthesis `()`, and `-`, characters in the feature names were removed by whitespace and the `.` character respectively.
+All parenthesis `()`, and `-`, characters in the feature names were replaced by whitespace and the `.` character respectively.
 Duplicate feature names, such as `BodyBody` were deduplicated to `Body` to display only a single value.